leonardo-bravop/leonardo-bravop/README.md

   - Search movies, tv shows and see its details
   - Register, login, logout and persist login session
-  - Once registered, you can save or remove any media from your favorites
+  - Once logged in, you can save or remove any media from your favorites
   - Search users by nickname and see their profile with their favorite media

   Technologies used: